aptech/docs/docs/CR-dbQueryBindValue.rst

 Purpose
 ----------------

-Set the placeholder placeholder to be bound to value val in the prepared statement.
+Set the placeholder, *placeholder*, to be bound to value, *val*, in the prepared statement.
 Note that the placeholder mark (e.g ``:``) must be included when specifying the placeholder name.

 Format